🚨 New Jersey Crisis: #12 State Nationally, 29,458 Identity Theft Reports (2025 YTD)

 Port of NY/NJ Workers and Businesses: Employees and businesses connected to the port face unique fraud patterns.
 Shipping companies encounter fake cargo documentation, fraudulent customs broker schemes, and business email compromise redirecting shipping payments.
 The port's complex multi-state jurisdiction creates confusion about which agencies have enforcement authority, allowing fraud to persist longer.

-Small Business Owners: New Jersey's 960,000 small businesses face vendor fraud and business imposter scams.
+Small Business Owners: New Jersey's 960,000 small businesses8 face vendor fraud and business imposter scams.
 The state's complex tax environment (with both state and local taxes) creates vulnerability to fake tax preparation services and fraudulent state tax collection.
-The $38.9 million in business imposter losses often involves fake vendor invoices exploiting New Jersey's high cost of living and business expenses.
+Business imposter losses often involve fake vendor invoices exploiting New Jersey's high cost of living and business expenses.

-Asian-American Community: New Jersey's significant Asian-American population (10.9% of residents, including large Chinese, Indian, and Korean communities) faces targeted scams in multiple languages.
+Asian-American Community: New Jersey's significant Asian-American population10 (including large Chinese, Indian, and Korean communities) faces targeted scams in multiple languages.
 Government imposter scams often involve fake consulate officials, immigration threats, or family emergency schemes exploiting cultural values around family obligation and deference to authority.

 New Jersey-Specific Legal Protections: New Jersey Identity Theft Prevention Act (N.J.S.A.
 56:11-28 to 56:11-50) provides comprehensive protections.
 Victims can place security freezes on credit reports for free.
 New Jersey's data breach notification law requires timely customer notification.
 Contact the New Jersey Division of Consumer Affairs at (800) 242-5846 or visit njconsumeraffairs.gov for assistance and to file complaints.